dmgctrl/django-ztask/README.markdown

 The number, in seconds, to wait in-between task retries.

+    ZTASKD_ON_LOAD = ()

+This is a list of callables - either classes or functions - that are called when the server first starts.
+This is implemented to support several possible Django setup scenarios when launching `ztask` - for an example, see the section below called **Implementing with Johnny Cache**.

 Running in production
 ---------------------

-A recommended way to run in production would be to put something similar to the following in to your rc.local file.
+A recommended way to run in production would be to put something similar to the following in to your `rc.local` file.
 This example has been tested on Ubuntu 10.04 and Ubuntu 10.10:

     #!/bin/bash -e